Dami-Olus/Wanderlust_trial/README.md

 **GitHub is a walk in the park!**

-Checking what happens if changes are made mid feature
+# Checking what happens if changes are made mid feature

+THis is more difficult than I thought